John Swinney

 John Ramsay Swinney (born 13 April 1964) is a Scottish politician who has served as First Minister of Scotland since 2024.
-Swinney has served as Leader of the Scottish National Party (SNP) on two occasions, since 2024 and between 2000 and 2004.
-He has held various roles within the Scottish Cabinet from 2007 to 2023 under First Ministers Alex Salmond and Nicola Sturgeon.
-Swinney was Member of the Scottish Parliament (MSP) for North Tayside from 1999 to 2011 and, following boundary changes, has been MSP for Perthshire North since 2011.
-He was Member of Parliament (MP) for Tayside North from 1997 to 2001.
+Swinney has served as Leader of the Scottish National Party (SNP) since 2024, and previously between 2000 and 2004.
+He has served as Member of the Scottish Parliament (MSP) for Perthshire North, previously North Tayside, since 1999, and was Member of Parliament (MP) for North Tayside from 1997 to 2001.

 Born in Edinburgh, Swinney graduated with a MA in politics at the University of Edinburgh.
-He joined the SNP at a young age, and quickly rose to prominence by serving as the National Secretary from 1986 to 1992 and as Depute Leader from 1998 to 2000.
+He joined the SNP at 15 years of age, and quickly rose to prominence by serving as the National Secretary from 1986 to 1992 and as Deputy Leader from 1998 to 2000.
 He served in the House of Commons as MP for Tayside North from 1997 to 2001.
 He was elected to the inaugural Scottish Parliament at the 1999 Scottish Parliament election.
 After Salmond resigned the party leadership in 2000, Swinney was elected at the 2000 leadership election.
-He became Leader of the Opposition in the Scottish Parliament.
+He became leader of the largest opposition party in the Scottish Parliament.
 The SNP lost one MP at the 2001 general election and eight MSPs at the 2003 Scottish Parliament election, despite the Officegate scandal unseating the previous Scottish Labour first minister, Henry McLeish.
-However, the only parties to gain seats in that election were the Scottish Greens and the Scottish Socialist Party (SSP) which, like the SNP, support independence.
+However, the only parties to gain seats in that election were the Scottish Greens and the Scottish Socialist Party (SSP) which, like the SNP, have supported independence.
 After an unsuccessful challenge to his leadership in 2003, and the party's unfavourable results at the 2004 European Parliament election, Swinney resigned.
 Salmond returned to the role at the subsequent 2004 leadership election.